Go

 Railpack determines the main package to build in the following order:

-- The package specified by the
+- The module specified by the

 RAILPACK_GO_BIN